pubsubdb/pubsubdb/docs/model_driven_development.md

 By structuring graphs in this manner, developers can create flexible and efficient workflows that model various processes within their applications.

 ### 3.2.
 Subscription and Publishing Mechanism
-The subscription and publishing mechanism in the graph model allows for the communication and coordination between different graphs or components within the application.
-This mechanism is based on event-driven architecture, enabling the decoupling of components and making the system more modular and maintainable.

-Here's a brief overview of the subscription and publishing mechanism:
+The subscription and publishing mechanism in the graph represent entry and exit points for connecting to *external* event systems.

-1. `subscribes`: A graph subscribes to an event by specifying the event name in the subscribes property.
-When this event is emitted by another graph or component in the application, the subscribing graph will be triggered to execute its activities.
+1. `subscribes`: A graph subscribes to outside triggers by specifying the topic name in the subscribes property.
+Outside callers can trigger the workflow by publishing a payload to this topic (e.g, `pubSubDB.pub(topic, payload)`).
-2. `publishes`: A graph can publish an event by specifying the event name in the publishes property.
-When the graph completes its execution, it will emit the specified event, which can be subscribed to by other graphs or components in the application.
+2. `publishes`: A graph will publish an event only if there is a publishes property with a topcic.
+When the graph completes its execution, it will emit the specified event.
+Outside callers can subscribe to the outcome of all associated graphs by subscribing to this topic (e.g, `pubSubDB.sub(topic, handlerFn)`).

 Here's an example of a subscription and publishing mechanism in YAML: